Happier Tal Ben Shahar Pdf Download

 I love his basic premise which is that the ultimate currency is not money but happiness.
 In any situation, we should determine how much of the most important "currency" (happiness) we are going to earn.

-The author taught this Happier course at Harvard and he had the largest enrollment of students in Harvard history.
+I saw on TV that Denma The author taught this Happier course at Harvard and he had the largest enrollment of students in Harvard history.

 The book is a somewhat dry read for a self help book however but he references lots of studies and research which is unusual in this field and very interesting.